 Carolyn Lazard, a multimedia artist and writer, was resident at Room & Board in October, 2016.
 Carolyn’s work centers on care and community, and uses the frame of art to make these things happen in moments and places where they would otherwise be absent.
-In a culture that values only profitability, her work shows, taking care of oneself and others is not only actively discouraged, it is an act of resistance.
-Carolyn’s perspective on this has been sharpened by her own experiences living with chronic illness and multiple chemical sensitivities (MCS), but her work implicates all of us, whether we see ourselves as sick or not.
+In a culture that values only profitability, their work shows that taking care of oneself and others is not only actively discouraged, it is an act of resistance.
+Carolyn’s perspective on this has been sharpened by their own experiences living with chronic illness and multiple chemical sensitivities (MCS), but their work implicates all of us, whether we see ourselves as sick or not.

-For her residency here, which paralleled another by Canaries, a collective of which she is part, at Recess, an art space in a storefront in Soho, Carolyn wanted to highlight the specifically domestic and inevitably intimate nature of Room & Board.
-She also wanted to put together a work that would not only serve as a conduit for her ideas about illness and wellness, but that might actually serve as a structure for fulfilling her physical and emotional needs.
-Over her residency, we developed Support System: for Tina, Park, and Bob, a durational performance for one viewer at a time.
+For their residency here, which paralleled another by Canaries, a collective of which they are part, at Recess, an art space in a storefront in Soho, Carolyn wanted to highlight the specifically domestic and inevitably intimate nature of Room & Board.
+They also wanted to put together a work that would not only serve as a conduit for heir ideas about illness and wellness, but that might actually serve as a structure for fulfilling their physical and emotional needs.
+Over their residency, we developed Support System: for Tina, Park, and Bob, a durational performance for one viewer at a time.
 The work would have 24 viewers, each of whom would sign up in advance for a 30-minute performance time.
 On Sunday, October 30, Carolyn would stay in bed all day, from 9 a.m. to 9 p.m., receiving these visitors in succession.
 Part of the idea was to create a performance work that would allow Carolyn to rest: a marathon of comfort instead of the extreme asceticism fetishized by the art world (think of Marina Abramović’s 2010 The Artist is Present at MoMA).

 This question came up throughout Carolyn’s residency.
-If the goal of Support System was to actually support Carolyn, perhaps each viewer/visitor ought to work for her —bring her lunch, medicine.
-Perhaps they should sit dutifully by her sickbed and watch bad TV with her.
+If the goal of Support System was to actually support Carolyn, perhaps each viewer/visitor ought to work for them—bring lunch, medicine, entertainment.
+Perhaps they should sit dutifully by Carolyn’s sickbed and watch bad TV with them.
 But Carolyn also wanted to stress that we all need care, that sickness and need are not exceptions but the rule.
-Thus she thought continually about how she might covertly support her viewers.
+Thus they thought continually about how they might covertly support their viewers.

 The difficulty was that Support System, at least as it was instantiated here, couldn’t do both.
 Ultimately we settled on flowers as a powerfully visual symbol of care, one commonly brought to the sick.
 Each visitor was required to bring a bouquet, playing with the idea of exchange—flowers for art—but the texture of each “performance” was left open.
 And in the event, Carolyn’s instinct was not to put each visitor to work, but to discern and provide what they needed, whether a nap, a stretching exercise, a meal, or a sympathetic ear.
 But this meant that Carolyn was working, that the twelve hours in bed only resembled rest, were actually exhausting.
 Complicating this is the simple fact that many people are more comfortable giving than receiving help—hence Carolyn’s interest in reversing this—and the few visitors who were given tasks to complete reported satisfaction with the experience.